KQM-git/HSRNews/readme.md

 - It is known that in some of the story dialogues for the Version 2.2 content, the English voiceover for the character Argenti (Erudition: Physical) is not available.
 This should be addressed in future updates.

+### Game Updates and Improvements Overview

+■2024/05/08

+- Fixes an issue in the mission flow of the "Penacony - Seabiscuit" mission where certain actions might prevent further quest progress.

+- Fixes an issue where engaging in combat with the enemy "The Past, Present, and Eternal Show" could sometimes lead to abnormal battle progress.

+- Fixes an issue in "Simulated Universe: Expansion Module" where the Path Resonance "Resonance Interplay: Pit and Pendulum" and "Resonance Interplay: Startling Breeze" could exhibit abnormal effects.

+- Fixes an issue where using mobile devices for the "Origami Bird" and "Dream Jigsaw" gameplay modes in the "Golden Hour" map may cause the game to experience abnormal progress.

 -----

 # [Version 2.2 "Then Wake to Weep" Update](archive/556.md)